 Malaysia’s south-western coastal state and the country’s historical heart, Malacca, has many aces up its sleeve making it increasingly popular amongst travel enthusiasts.
-Steeped in culture, history and traditions, this coastal state allows you a peek into the Malaysian way of life through its many museums, architectural & historical sites and gastronomic delights.
+Steeped in culture, history and traditions, this coastal state allows you a peek into the Malaysian way of life through its many museums, architectural, gastronomic delights & historical places in Melaka.

 Malacca is truly a melting pot of cultures with its unique blend of Chinese, Portuguese and Dutch influences.
 There are also tranquil beaches, lakes and hot springs for those seeking a relaxed break from the hubbub of Kuala Lumpur.